-Reverse break fees are relatively unusual in private equity transactions in Ireland but may be used in certain circumstances.
+Reverse break fees are unusual in PE transactions in Ireland.

 7 Transaction Terms: IPOs

 7.1 What particular features and/or challenges should a private equity seller be aware of in considering an IPO exit?

 Typically, an Irish IPO will be part of a dual-listing with either a UK or US listing.
 There are a number of key issues which need to be considered by PE sellers considering an IPO exit, including the following: